 Grains contain protein, and when fortified, a good variety of vitamins and minerals.
 Some minerals in grains include B vitamins and iron.
 The milling process for grains can also remove important nutrients.
 So, make sure you choose fortified and enriched grains that replace these nutrients.
 A serving or two of an enriched and fortified grain at each meal will contribute to meeting important nutritional needs for B vitamins, folacin and iron.

-WHEN AVOIDING SOY
+WHEN AVOIDING WHEAT

 |SUGGESTED ALTERNATE SOURCES